Renters insurance sometimes covers trampolines, though a comprehensive plan to cover trampolines may raise premiums.

-And that brings us to renters insurance.
 If you rent your house, apartment, or condo, and you want to have a trampoline, then you’re probably wondering how that will impact your insurance.
-Here’s everything you need to know.
+As an insurance broker,

 A trampoline can raise your premiums